|

 had been shopping with her three children when the infant started to cry.
 As she returned to the car, the baby stopped breathing,

+and despite the mother using CPR, he died.
 The homicide squad is investigating links between the deaths.
 The coroner's

 office told the department about each death, asking if any of the children were known to protective services.
 But the department

 said it was not notified the children were from the same family until last April.
+That was when the fourth child was found dead in her bedroom.
+The ambulance

 was called to the house the night before after being told she had fallen off the table, but an autopsy was reportedly unable

+to establish the cause of her death.
 The department acted recently to remove the surviving eldest child, a seven-year-old

 boy, from the family home.
 A Childrens Court magistrate yesterday granted an interim accommodation order for the child to

+be extended to September 18.
 The family yesterday released a statement, saying its overriding concern

+was that their son be left alone during the investigations.
 Former Family Court judge John Fogarty yesterday said the Bracks Government

 had been repeatedly warned by welfare leaders and recent departmental reports that the system was failing to protect children.